wealdtech/ethdo/docs/usage.md

 `ethdo account create` creates a new account with the given parameters.
 Options for creating an account include:
   - `account`: the name of the account to create
   - `passphrase`: the passphrase for the account
+  - `path`: the HD path for the account (only for hierarchical deterministic accounts)

 Note that for hierarchical deterministic wallets you will also need to supply `--walletpassphrase` to unlock the wallet seed.

+For distributed accounts you will also need to supply `--participants` and `--signing-threshold`.

 ```sh
 $ ethdo account create --account="Personal wallet/Operations" --walletpassphrase="my wallet secret" --passphrase="my account secret"